UofTCoders/rcourse/README.md

 Quantitative Methods in R for Biology is a course aimed at undergraduates at a third year level or above.
 The course covers statistics and data analysis for ecology and reproducible quantitative methods in R.

+Statistical analysis, modelling, and data simulation are essential skills for ecologists and evolutionary biologists.
+Furthermore, ever larger datasets are quickly becoming the norm in a variety of scientific disciplines.
-Statistical analysis, modelling, simulation, and data analysis are essential skills for applying ecology concepts to data.
-This course is designed to meet a growing demand for reproducible, openly accessible, analytically thorough, and well-documented science.
-Students will learn to develop ecological population models, analyze data, and document their research using the R programming language.
+This course is therefore designed to meet a growing demand for reproducible, openly accessible, analytically thorough, and well-documented science.
+Students will learn to develop ecological population models, analyze large datasets, and document their research using the R programming language.
 No prior programming experience is required.

 For more detail on the course, check out the [syllabus](https://uoftcoders.github.io/rcourse/).